AntonNuzhdin/Django-Personal-Blog/README.md

                                         ./manage.py runserver 5000
 5) after that you have to go to the browser and follow that link: http://127.0.0.1:5000/
 6) Welcome to the site!
-Click the button "my personal blog" in the upper-right corner and see all the instructions in the first post
+Click the button "News" in the upper-right corner and see all the instructions in the first post